 So, was pornography okay in the past?
 Has the definition of pornography changed?
 Pornography has always been evil.
 Whether it is just suggestive pictures of women in their underwear, or a graphic video, pornography stirs up lust in the viewer.
 That is its purpose.
 Pornography is addictive.

 God has a beautiful plan for nudity and sex--between a husband and wife.
 Sex outside marriage is sin and so is lust.
-God commands women to dress modestly so that they will not stir up lust in the men around them.
+God commands women to dress modestly yp honor Him.
+Women who ignore God's command most certainly will stir up lust in the men around them.

 Yes, it does.
 Pornography harms its viewers, but harms our culture as well.

 Our Creator designed sex as an expression of love inside a committed relationship.
 Instead of desire stirring up toward his wife, a man is aroused by watching a girl he doesn't know.
 Sex is no longer something sacred and beautiful.

 God's plan involves a man cherishing and providing for his wife, not just having sex with her.
 He must put forth effort to win her heart and work hard to provide for his family.
 Pornography requires no effort or work.

 "It is God’s will that you should be sanctified: that you should avoid sexual immorality; that each of you should learn to control his own body in a way that is holy and honorable, not in passionate lust like the heathen, who do not know God; and that in this matter no one should wrong his brother or take advantage of him.
 The Lord will punish men for all such sins, as we have already told you and warned you.
 For God did not call us to be impure, but to live a holy life.
 Therefore, he who rejects this instruction does not reject man but God, who gives you his Holy Spirit," (I Thessalonians 4:3-8 NIV (c)1984).